Iraq–Saudi Arabia relations: History

 Since the early 1790s, the Sharif of Mecca had sought to contain Saudi expansion; he corresponded with the Mamluks of Iraq and turned them hostile against the Saudis by portraying them as disbelievers.
 In 1797, Sulayman Pasha, the Mamluk governor of Iraq, promptly invaded Diriyah with around 15,000 troops in co-ordination with the Sharif of Mecca and laid a one-month siege to Al-Ahsa.
 However, re-inforcements led by Saud ibn 'Abd al-Azeez would force the coalition to retreat.
 After three days of skirmish, Sulayman Pasha and the Saudis came to a peace settlement which was to last for years.

 The peace would be broken in 1801, when a caravan of pilgrims protected by a Saudi convoy was plundered near Hail; upon orders from the government in Baghdad.
 This attack would completely break down the already deteriorating Saudi-Iraqi diplomatic relations, and the Emirate of Diriyah sent a large-scale expedition towards Iraq.
 In 1801-1802, the Saudis sacked Karbala, killing thousands of inhabitants.
 The assassination in November 1803 of Saudi Emir ‘Abd al-‘Aziz during prayers in Diriyah by an Iraqi was suspected of being orchestrated by the Mamluk governor of Baghdad, further contributing to the negative Saudi perception of Iraq.
 Iraq was able to repel additional Saudi attacks on Najaf and Hillah in 1803 and 1806, but there remained no challenge to their domination of the desert.

+During the 1920s and 1930s, the Iraq–Najd frontier remained porous, and both governments struggled to impose effective control over tribal populations in the desert borderlands.
+Tribal groups such as the Shammar and Dhafir maintained cross-border economic and social networks that often complicated state authority.

+British authorities in Mandatory Iraq played a major role in administering and policing the frontier region.
+The British relied on aerial reconnaissance, armored patrols, tribal levies, and desert police units to deter raids and monitor tribal movement.
+Iraqi authorities gradually expanded their own policing infrastructure during the late 1920s and 1930s through the construction of outposts and mobile desert police forces.

+Saudi Arabia and Iraq developed different approaches toward governance in the borderlands.
+Iraqi authorities increasingly emphasised centralised administration and security enforcement, while Saudi policy often focused on maintaining ties with tribal and Najdi communities that extended across the frontier.

-At the creation of the Sykes–Picot Agreement, the Hashemites ruled the kingdoms of Hijaz, Transjordan and Iraq.
+At the creation of the 1916 Sykes–Picot Agreement, the Hashemites ruled the kingdoms of Hijaz, Transjordan and Iraq.
 Once Ibn Saud established dominance in central Arabian Najd, he then proceeded to dominate much of the Arabian Peninsula and, with the help of the highly conservative Ikhwan, even conquered the Hashemite Kingdom of Hijaz in 1925.
 This was the beginning of a struggle between the ruling Hashemite family in Iraq and Jordan and the Saudis.